OleOaks/Mecrisp-Stellaris-VIM-Syntax-Highlighter/README.md

 ### Q. I'd rather use vscode, is this plugin available for vscode?
 A. Sorry, not from me, and I'm not aware of any others.
 One of the original reasons I switched to VIM is because the vscode built-in forth syntax was much worse than the built-in VIM syntax highlighting.

+### Q. Help does not work, for example, ctrl-k results in "E149: Sorry, no help for help GPIOA_CRL_MODE2" when the cursor is on top of GPIOA_CRL_MODE2.
+A. Hmmm

+### Q. Tags do not work, for example, ctrl-] results in "E428: tag not found: GPIOA_CRL_MODE2" when the curso is on op of GPIOA_CRL_MODE2.
+A. Hmmm

 The syntax folder should be saved to the ~/.vim/ folder. e.g. ~/.vim/syntax should contain the forth.vim file